pikatchu/closedsource/book/0120-cadets.md

 Finch stood frozen.

 For years, he had been the one giving orders.
 Now—he wasn’t sure who was in charge anymore.

-Marcus stared at him.
+Marcus took a step forward, his gaze locked onto Finch.

+"I looked through my file in the system," he said.
+"The official report states that my parents died in an accident."
+He tilted his head slightly.
+"But that’s not true, is it?"

+Finch’s expression didn’t change, but Marcus could hear the rapid shift in his thoughts—confusion, panic, calculation.

+"They were killed," Marcus continued, his voice cold.
+"Executed.
+By an inquisitor.
+Because they were companions."
+He let the words sink in before adding, "And reading through your mind… I can see that it was you who did it."

+Finch stiffened, but he didn’t speak.

+Silence stretched between them.

+Then, slowly, Marcus placed a firm hand on Finch’s shoulder, his grip unyielding.

+"You did well," he said evenly.
+"All companions must be eliminated."

+Finch exhaled, barely audible.
+His years of discipline, of control, were cracking under the weight of something he had never known before—fear.

-Then, slowly, Finch lowered his head.
+Finally, he lowered his head.

-"Yes," he said.
+"Yes," he murmured.

 Vulcan didn’t move.